dylan1225/SPCTA/README.md

 Integration with MapsWidget (as used in main.py):
 - For full fidelity, take the trip orders from the solver and call the in‑page JavaScript `directionsService.route` for each trip to render real routes and metrics (see the Programmatic Control examples to run JS).
-- As a quick approximation, `vrp_cpp.draw_trips_on_maps_widget` shows how to draw straight polylines using Google Maps JS.
+- As a quick approximation, you can draw straight polylines using Google Maps JS.
 For production, prefer Directions for accurate travel times.

 Switching strategy:
 - Keep the current in‑page (JS) VRP as a fallback.